vault27/Foundation/math.md

 - Quatient - a result obtained by dividing one quantity by another - the answer to the division problem
 - Dividend - a number beeing devided on pieces
 - Divisor - the number by which the dividend is devided
+- Number
+- Numeral - So the number is an idea, the numeral is how we write it
+- Digit

 ## Numeral systems